James-Djoteng/youth_talk/README.md

 - ## when you are logged in please wait until you see the cover of the video before you click on the play icon.
 - Only one video may play.
 - If you can't hear any sound while the video is playing, please zoom your screen to the bottom-left corner of the video player, you will see the button to unmute the video.
+- Please note that the video incorporated is just for testing purposed and we don not own any content included in the video.